codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-rollout.md

    %}

 {:start="3"}
-1. To visualize the analysis steps, click the application name.
+1. To visualize the rollout analysis, click the rollout name.

     {% include
    image.html